Why Place Matters

 To catalyze the success of place-based partnerships, we are partnering with others to cultivate a comprehensive ecosystem of key tools and resources.
 Strengthened infrastructure could fortify support for things like planning, data collection and analysis, policy, and technology among others.
 This will enable leaders to better track results and hone their efforts over time to achieve transformational and sustained outcomes.

-We are currently providing planning support and making initial investments that lay the groundwork for aligning future capital in support of place-based partnerships and catalysts to promising work that’s underway.
-Significant investment from private and public sources will be required in order to accelerate an equitable recovery and to achieve sustained results that will actually improve people’s life trajectories.
+We made planning investments to lay the groundwork for aligning future capital in support of place-based partnerships and catalysts to promising work.
+Building on these initial investments, we have also recently made deeper investments in three communities alongside local and national funders.
+Significant investment from private and public sources will still be required in order to continue an equitable recovery and to achieve sustained results that will actually improve people’s life trajectories.

 The Place Matters portfolio draws upon the philanthropic capital pooled by all of Blue Meridian’s Partners as well as anchor funding from General Partner Ballmer Group.